AGlass0fMilk/mbed-mcuboot-demo/README.md

 ### Merging it all together

+Usually, if your target supports hex files, you can drag-and-drop one image at a time (waiting for each to finish) to program them into their respective locations.

-To be able to drag-and-drop program the whole demo together, it is necessary to merge all the hex files we created in the last steps together.
+If your target doesn't support hex files or performs a whole chip erase upon every drag-and-drop action, it is necessary to merge all the hex files we created in the last steps together.

 At this step, you should have created three hex files:
 - mbed-mcuboot-demo.hex (the bootloader)